 And yet, we hear so much anti-Aadhaar news.
 So why would anyone oppose Aadhaar?
 There are people with vested interests or extreme ideology – they do not want corruption to go away, they are middlemen who have been making crores through corrupt practices, or they believe in extreme anti-state ideologies.

-I started reading the article thinking it will lead to a good discussion about tech, policy, privacy, social impact etc. But if someone starts an introduction with blaming the opposition.
+I started reading your article thinking it would lead to a good discussion about tech, policy, privacy, social impact etc. But if someone starts an introduction with blaming the opposition.
 Calling them supporters of corruption, middle men, extreme even before laying out questions.
-Then it doesn’t instil confidence about the quality of questions.
+Then it doesn't instill confidence about the quality of questions.
 I was kind of disappointed with the questions.
 But then I choose to answer because it can help.

 Q1: How many more years do you want India to remain a ‘developing’ nation?